Purple Kiss

-Purple Kiss (Korean: 퍼플키스; stylized in all caps) is a South Korean girl group formed by RBW in 2020.
+Purple Kiss (Korean: 퍼플키스; stylized in all caps) was a South Korean girl group formed by RBW in 2020.
 The group consists of six members: Na Go-eun, Dosie, Ireh, Yuki, Chaein and Swan.
-Originally a seven member group, Park Ji-eun left the group on November 18, 2022, due to poor health issues.
+Originally a seven-member group, Park Ji-eun left the group on November 18, 2022, due to health issues.
 They are considered to be a self-producing group, with members involved in songwriting, composing and other aspects of their music and showmanship.

 The group released two pre-debut digital singles—"My Heart Skip a Beat" in November 2020, and "Can We Talk Again" in February 2021—before their official debut on March 15, 2021, with the EP Into Violet.

 Name

 The group's name is a compound word: "purple" with the idea that the color is made through more than one color; and the word "kiss" symbolizing love.
 It imprints on the aspect of the diverse personalities of each member's musical color mixed in harmony, hence, the meaning of Purple Kiss is to "convey love through various colors of music."